AnalyticalGraphicsInc/STKCodeExamples/README.md

 ## Featured Examples Areas

-* [STK Desktop Automation](./StkAutomation) contains scripts and applications for automating STK desktop application in a variety of different languages
+* [STK Desktop Automation](./StkAutomation) contains scripts and applications for automating the STK desktop application in a variety of different languages
 * [STK Engine Applications](./StkEngineApplications) contains scripts and applications utilizing STK Engine
 * [STK Engine Containerization](./StkEngineContainerization) contains examples that demonstrate containerization of STK Engine applications
 * [STK UI Plugins](./StkUiPlugins) contains UI Plugin applications for the STK desktop application
-* [STK Extension Plugins](./StkExtensionPlugins) contains engine plugins and plugin scripts for STK desktop application and STK Engine applications
+* [STK Extension Plugins](./StkExtensionPlugins) contains engine plugins and plugin scripts for the STK desktop application and STK Engine applications

 These applications contain notional data and are dual use.